 The Hunter Balmoral Neoprene Wellington Boots are excellent boots in their own right, even setting aside royal approval.
 These boots use the latest in technical innovations to make durable, steady boots for all weather conditions.
-The boots are made of durable, natural rubber that is waterproof, flexible, and better for the environment than PVC materials.
+The boots are made of durable, natural rubber that is waterproof, flexible, and has less environmental impact than cheaper PVC materials.

 2) Muck Chore Boots

 Chore Boots from The Original Muck Boots Company are another excellent choice for waterproof and cold weather protection.
-Although Muck Boots does not have quite as storied a lineage as Hunter (it was only established in 1999), the company has earned its reputation as a manufacturer of quality boots many times over.
+However, Muck Boots does not have quite as storied a lineage as Hunter (it was only established in 1999).
+The company has earned its reputation as a manufacturer of quality boots many times over.

-The Chore Boots are made for all sorts of weather and activities, particularly heavy-duty use during barn chores and gardening.
+The Chore Boots are made for various weather and activities, particularly heavy-duty use during barn chores and gardening.
 True to its working reputation, the company reinforces the heels and toes for extra durability.
 The boots are made with the finest natural rubber and have a neoprene lining for extra waterproofing and insulation, meaning that your feet will stay warm no matter what.

-The boots are sturdy but that does not mean that they are clunky or uncomfortable to wear.
+The boots are sturdy, but that does not mean that they are clunky or heavy to wear.
 They have a reinforced arch for support that you don’t normally get with Wellington boots and breathable mesh for when the weather turns warmer.

-have an advantage over Hunter because they come with an adjustable gusset.
-That means that they’re more forgiving if you wind up gaining some weight or wearing thicker trousers.
+They have an advantage over Hunter because they come with an adjustable gusset.
+That means that they’re more forgiving if you wind up gaining some weight or wearing thicker socks or trousers.

 The trouble with most winter wellington boots is that they are quite pricey.
 Some cost several hundred pounds!
 If you want to keep your feet dry and warm but don’t have that kind of money to spend on wellies then Dunlop’s Purofort boots are for you.